Benefits with curtains as sound absorbers

 Important with sound absorbing materials

-Just as the ball loses momentum if it bounces against something soft, sound does the same when it hits an absorbent material.
+Just as the ball loses momentum if it bounces against something soft, the sound does the same when it hits an absorbent material.
 It stops being reflected in the room.
 The reverberation dies away and disappears.

 The room's reverberation is reduced.
 In simple terms, that's how sound damping works.
 When sound encounters a material, some are absorbed and some are reflected.
 That's why it's important to use materials with good sound-absorbing abilities.